This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

 ______________

-I would say that a budget starting at 2,000 Euros per month for a couple would be more than decent.
+I would say that a budget starting at 2,200 Euros per month for a couple would be pretty decent.
 Ah, the advantages of not being single!

 So, if you don’t tick this box, make sure to read my guide to Croatian women (or Croatian men, depending on your interests) to get this sorted out.